 Choosing the Right Tools for Your Classroom

 Selecting elearning tools requires balancing several factors: your subject area, class size, technical comfort level, available budget, and school technology infrastructure.
-Here are key considerations when evaluating options:
+Here are key considerations when evaluating options based on what I’ve learned through implementation across diverse classroom settings:

 Integration with existing systems matters significantly.
 Tools that work within your current learning management system reduce friction for both teachers and students.
 If your school uses Google Workspace, platforms like Pear Deck and Flip offer native integration.
 If you use Canvas or Blackboard, Nearpod and Kahoot! provide robust connectors.